News

 OET is evaluated with a focus on healthcare-specific language use.
 The evaluation considers the following:

 • Medical Vocabulary - Your ability to use appropriate medical terminology is crucial.
-You are expected to use accurate, professional language while communicating with patients and colleagues.
+You must use accurate, professional language when communicating with patients and colleagues.

 • Clarity of Communication - OET assesses whether you can convey clinical information clearly and accurately without misunderstanding.